gemography/web-internship-cc/README.md

 ## Technologies to use

-For the Backend, you can choose one the options listed below :
+For the Backend, you can use one the options listed below :
 - Java/Spring Boot
 - NodeJS (ExpressJS)
 - Python/Django
 - Ruby on Rails
 - Laravel or Symfony

-For the Frontend, you can one of the options listed below :
+For the Frontend, you can use one of the options listed below :
 - Angular
 - React
 - VueJS